daveimi/daveimi.github.io/articles/intoffice/index.md

   ![image](https://github.com/daveimi/daveimi.github.io/assets/80510430/9856450a-0170-4903-9dda-92f8aa945a48)
 - Wait for this script to download the necessary files and run them.
   ![image](https://github.com/daveimi/daveimi.github.io/assets/80510430/2b25e4a5-1cd8-4666-a878-a8b1bdace0e9)
 - And wait for it to install!!!!
+  **it WILL take a lot of time based on your internet speed**
   ![image](https://github.com/daveimi/daveimi.github.io/assets/80510430/138e823d-c682-4151-a599-2672a08c73cc)